dannycahoon/apiWorkshop/scenarios/warrantyClaim/README.md

 ##### Invoke the API
 Choose your favorite REST client.
 For this exercise, you could simply use a web-browser because it is a simple _GET_ request.

-- Use *Load Balancer URL* (see ../../manage/apis/deploy_api for how to get the Load Balancer URL if you don't already know how to do this)
+- Use *Load Balancer URL* (see [Invoking an API](../../manage/apis/invoke_api) for how to get the Load Balancer URL if you don't already know how to do this)
   - _Example: http://`<host>`:`<port>`/ticketService/1/tickets_
 - Verb: GET
 - Headers (optional):